 What About the Stock Overall?

 Though Penske Automotive might be a good choice for value investors, there are plenty of other factors to consider before investing in this name.
 In particular, it is worth noting that the company has a Growth grade of A and a Momentum score of B. This gives PAG a Zacks VGM score—or its overarching fundamental grade—of A. (You can read more about the Zacks Style Scores here >>)

 Meanwhile, the company’s recent earnings estimates have been mostly trending higher.
 The current quarter has seen three estimates go higher in the past sixty days compared to one lower, while the full year estimate has seen five upward and zero downward revisions in the same time period.

 As a result, the current quarter consensus estimate has risen by 34.4% in the past two months, while the full year estimate has increased 30.8%.
 You can see the consensus estimate trend and recent price action for the stock in the chart below:

 Penske Automotive Group, Inc. price-consensus-chart | Penske Automotive Group, Inc. Quote

-This bearish trend is why the stock has just a Zacks Rank #3 (Hold) and why we are looking for in-line performance from the company in the near term.
+This bullish trend is why the stock boasts a Zacks Rank #1 (Strong Buy) and why we are expecting outperformance from the company in the near term.

 Penske Automotive is an inspired choice for value investors, as it is hard to beat its incredible lineup of statistics on this front.
-Moreover, a strong industry rank (top 6% out of more than 250 industries) further supports the growth potential of the stock.
-However, with a Zacks Rank #3, it is hard to get too excited about this company overall.
-In fact, over the past one year, the sector has clearly underperformed the broader market, as you can see below:
+Boasting a good industry rank (among the top 4%) and a top Zacks Rank, the company deserves attention right now.
+In fact, over the past two years, the industry has clearly outperformed the broader market, as you can see below: